DZGoldman/Learn_State_Channels_Course/course_notes.md

     - This motivates refactoring contract (_the least annoying way to do this would probably be to arrive at this "realization" quickly_)
 - Refactor contract for "statelessness", i.e.:
     - Manage off-chain state as generalized, flux-style state transition machine, with all off-chain state updates managed via single "Game" struct object
-    - Introduce strategy of "directly updating to state" based on mutually signed encoded state hash
+    - Introduce strategy of "jumpting directly to stake" based on mutually signed encoded state hash; update message protocol accordingly
     - Finish client side implementation; client side code should end up being as close to agnostic to the app-specific details as possible, i.e., should mostly utilize generalized methods like "apply action" and "close channel," with UI-triggered events simply referencing appropriate action names [2]
 - Maybe: discuss and/or use developer APIs for state channel apps if they are available and ready at time of course (Celer?
 Counterfactual? etc.)
 #### Part 4: Advanced Topics